NAMlab/rnaseq-mapper/README.md

 ```
 ./nextflow run NAMlab/rnaseq-mapper
 ```

+### Singularity Container
+If you prefer, you can also make use of the [Singularity](https://sylabs.io/) container that packages all the required software.
+This requires Singularity or [Apptainer](https://apptainer.org/) to be installed in your system.
+You can then simply execute the pipeline (step 5 above, the other steps stay the same) via `./nextflow run NAMlab/rnaseq-mapper -with-singularity library://merlin/default/rnaseq-mapper:latest` or `./nextflow run NAMlab/rnaseq-mapper -with-apptainer library://merlin/default/rnaseq-mapper:latest` respectively.

 ## Output
 You will get out a TSV file with the combined kallisto outputs for all your sequence files like this one (by default in the `work/out` folder):